 Tradition is a funny thing.
 It can take a desperate chant created to beg the gods to stop the mindless deaths that was sang in the depths of the worst plague in human history, and turn it into a harmless rhyme sung to children to help them nap at daycare.
 Ring around the Rosie.
 A pocket full of posies.
 Ashes, ashes, we all fall down.
 How our modern Valentine’s Day came about is very similar.

 To find the origin we’d have to go back to the Romans.
-They had this god named Februus and to celebrate him a festival was held on the 13th to the 15th of the month named after him.
-Originally this was a festival of ritual purification, and originally this meant washing away your evils with water.
+They had this god named Februus, and to celebrate him, a festival was held on the 13th to the 15th his month, February.
+Originally this was a festival of ritual purification, and this meant washing away your evils with water.

 At the beginning of this three day orgy and drunkfest there was a lottery where men drew women’s names from a jar.
 Then that woman belonged to that man for the rest of the feast, longer if it was a good match.

 In the 3rd Century Emperor Claudius II executed a physician priest named Valentine during one of these festivals.
 And no one know if he just really didn’t like the name or if it was just one big coincidence but a second priest named Valentine was killed a few years later.
 Neither of these dead men had any real impact on the feast of Lupercalia, that is until two hundred years later when Pope Galasius I decided to simply cover this drunken pagan festival with a Holy Roman holiday.
 He is the one who declared February 14th would be St. Valentine’s Day.
 Who knows which of the men were canonized.
 I hope the first one.